zPROBE: Zero Peek Robustness Checks for Federated Learning: Experiments

 \subsection{Runtime and Complexity Analysis}

 Tab.~\ref{tab:ouroverhead} summarizes the total runtime for clients in \sys{} for one round of federated training with $n=50$, $c=7$, and $\mathcal{S}_m = 0.3$ across different benchmarks.
 We use the secure aggregation protocol of~\cite{bell2020secure} as our baseline, which does not provide security against malicious clients or robustness against Byzantine attacks.

-We show the effect of $\mathcal{S}_{m}$ on \sys{} runtime in Tab.~\ref{tab:zkp_overhead_num_attacked} in Appendix~\ref{sec:su_effect}.
-We also show the effect of increasing the number of clients $n$ on \sys{} runtime in Tab. \ref{tab:vary_clients_runtime} in Appendix \ref{sec:numclients}.
+Tab.~\ref{tab:zkp_overhead_num_attacked} summarizes the runtime of \sys{} versus the portion of attacked model updates.
+By decreasing $\mathcal{S}_{m}$, \sys{} requires more checks to detect the outlier gradients as outlined in Eq.~\ref{eq:p_threshold}.
+Nevertheless, due to the optimizations in \sys{} robustness and correctness checks, we are still able to maintain sub-second runtime and sublinear growth with respect to number of ZKP checks necessary.